DIY Garlic Powder

 Interestingly, fresh garlic powder has a much different taste than its store bought counterpart!
 The taste is much stronger than store bought powder, so when you use it be sparing at first until you know how to season with your new stash!

-If you want to do things a bit quicker, you can use a spice grinder, coffee grinder (used for spices only), or a food processor.
+If you want to do things a bit quicker, you can use a spice grinder, coffee grinder (used for spices only), high powered blender, or a food processor.

 Please note that if you use a food processor, you may not get as fine a texture as you would with a smaller grinding area.